Distributed-Compute-Labs/dcp-worker/README.md

 This package is also used for DCP LocalExec, a local debugging tool for developers using DCP Client.

 ## Release Notes
-This document was last updated Aug 27, 2024.
+This document was last updated Sep 12, 2024.

 ### Supported Platforms
 - Node.js (all maintenance, active, current releases)